Riga: 21st century

 In 2004, the arrival of low-cost airlines resulted in cheaper flights from other European cities such as London and Berlin, and consequently a substantial increase in numbers of tourists.

 On 21 November 2013, the roof of a supermarket collapsed in Zolitūde, one of the neighbourhoods of the city, possibly as a result of the weight of materials used in the construction of a garden on the roof.
 Fifty-four people were killed.
 Latvian President Andris Bērziņš described the disaster as "a large-scale murder of many defenceless people".

 Riga was the European Capital of Culture in 2014.
 During Latvia's Presidency of the Council of the European Union in 2015, the 4th Eastern Partnership Summit took place in Riga.

+Following the 2022 Russian invasion of Ukraine, the Saeima voted to suspend the functioning of a section of an agreement between Latvia and Russia regarding the preservation of memorial structures on 12 May, in the next day the Riga City Council also voted to demolish the Monument to the Liberators of Soviet Latvia and Riga from the German Fascist Invaders.
+On 20 May, a rally called "Getting Rid of Soviet Heritage" took place in Riga to call for removing Soviet monuments in Latvia, it was attended by approximately 5,000 people.
+The demolition began 22 August 2022 and on 25 August 2022, the obelisk was toppled.
+In 2022, after the Russian invasion of Ukraine, the street on which the Embassy of the Russian Federation is located was renamed "Independent Ukraine Street".

+Despite legal changes, problems have arisen in the city in relation to large construction and reconstruction projects with developers increasingly looking for opportunities to use underground spaces.
+While this opens up the possibility for new archaeological research to be undertaken, it is decreasing in situ archaeological preservation.

 Geography

-Riga is the second largest city (after Vilnius) in the three Baltic states: Lithuania, Latvia, and Estonia.
+Riga is one of the largest cities in the three Baltic states: (Lithuania, Latvia, and Estonia).
 Riga is home to approximately one tenth of the three Baltic countries' combined population.